Nhlanhla-advocate/Horizon-e-commerce/README.md

 1. Controllers:
 * Customers will be able to see cool stuff like clothes, jewellery, and gadgets so that customers can be able to pick what they want to buy.

--When they visit the store, they can see pictures and names of all the things they can buy, like shirts, necklaces, and phones.
+-When they visit the website, they can see pictures and names of all the things they can buy, like shirts, necklaces, and phones.

 * Customers will want to look at more details about things they like, to make it easier to decide if they want to buy it.